Frequently Asked Questions

 - How can I get involved in the PEER Center?

 - Government agencies, businesses, and practicing professionals can get involved in a number of ways.
 PEER has a large number of funding agencies, and is always open to consider new funding opportunities for earthquake engineering research, education, or technology transfer efforts.
 PEER also welcomes involvement of practicing professionals and other stakeholders in the results of earthquake safety measures, who can work with PEER through the Business and Industry Partner Program.
-Faculty interested in PEER's research activities should contact the PEER Director or Associate Director for more information.
-Students interested in research or educational programs should contact the PEER Education Director.
+Faculty interested in PEER's research activities, or students interested in research should contact email@example.com for more information.

 - PEER collaborates with any individual or organization, if there is a mutual research interest in earthquake engineering, and if funding resources allows us to collaborate.
-Please contact PEER Director or Associate Director to explore possibility of collaboration.
+Please contact firstname.lastname@example.org to explore the possibility of collaboration.